What Contractors Need to Know for Hurricane Season

 You only have to think back to Hurricane Katrina and the way in which it altered the landscape of New Orleans and much more of South Louisiana—at a cost of 1,833 fatalities and more than $100 billion in damages.
 Houston, Texas, was also rocked in 2017 by Hurricane Harvey, with more than 60 inches of rain causing the destruction of 200,000 homes and businesses throughout southeast Texas.
 This article on the worst floods by USA Today is a timely reminder of the atrocities Americans experience in the Deep South and elsewhere on along the coast.

 With weather fronts remaining particularly fragile in America’s Southern states, it reinforces the difficult job that contractors have in forging ahead with construction, landscaping, electrical and roofing projects in the knowledge that their hours of hard work can be ruined within the blink of a storm’s eye.
 Contractors in all trades work hard for their customers.
-They want to ensure their work is carried out at the highest levels of professionalism, with product quality and safety at the heart of everything they do.
+They want to ensure their work is carried out at the highest levels of professionalism, with product quality and safety at the heart of everything they do so they won’t find themselves suddenly scrambling to figure out how to find construction jobs.
 Subsequently, there are various issues contractors in the Deep South have to factor into their everyday work to protect themselves and their clients.

 Investing in flood prevention materials